ramar-work/lux/README.md

 }
 </pre>

 As you can see, our config file also specifies some default static paths that are needed for a majority of front-facing web applications.
-These are `favicon.ico`, ROBOTS.TXT and anything under the `assets/` directory.
+These are `favicon.ico`, `ROBOTS.TXT` and anything under the `assets/` directory.
 Editing the `/assets` path will, of course, modify which resources are accessible.
-(See #more here)

 Notice the `db` key and value.
 Hypno comes with both SQLite and MySQL drivers out of the box, and we can choose either by specifying the type of driver via URI and either a file or connection string depending on the desired backend.